 Let’s look at the most popular jewelry styles in different eras.

-- Victorian Era: The style existed between 1830 and 1900 and was named after Queen Victoria.
-Victorian jewelry pieces are, in most cases, colorful, adorned with emeralds and rubies, and have sterling silver or white gold gilded metal.
+- Late Victorian Era: The style existed between 1830 and 1900 and was named after Queen Victoria.
+Georgian and Victorian jewelry pieces are, in most cases, colorful, adorned with emeralds and rubies, and have sterling silver or white gold gilded metal.

 - Edwardian Era: The Edwardian Era introduced the use of platinum between 1901 and 1920, but diamonds were the main focus.
 Most platinum and diamond pieces of this era stick to a white color scheme and have delicate designs.
 Also, jewelry of this period utilizes migraine, a tiny platinum beads border around the edges of gemstones.